szetumer/cloud_levelup_pkg/level4_databricks/README.md

 In this step, you need to create a keyvault that securely stores the information that databricks needs to access your storage blobs.

-- (+2 Point: `az keyvault list`) In your azure webportal, go to the keyvault page and create a keyvault.
+- __(+2 Point: `az keyvault list`)__ In your azure webportal, go to the keyvault page and create a keyvault.
 This is a place to store security keys.
 Now add the keyvault Id to the config file in Cloud Levelup.

-- (Points not added yet) Add three secrets to the key vault, as follows:
+- __(Points not added yet)__ Add three secrets to the key vault, as follows:

     - secret 1: call it "client-id" and give it a value of the application id (AKA client ID) of your databricks registered app (you can find that in the same window you created your service principal)
     - secret 2: call it "tenant-id" and give it the value of the tenant id in the same place.
     - secret 3: call it "client-secret" and __put the value of the secret you just generated and wrote down__.

-- (+1 Point: `az role assignment list --scope <yourkeyvault id>`) Give your Databricks Service Principal (which you just created) a role that can use key vault secrets using IAM (try Key Vault Secret User).
+- __(+1 Point: `az role assignment list --scope <yourkeyvault id>`)__ Give your Databricks Service Principal (which you just created) a role that can use key vault secrets using IAM (try Key Vault Secret User).
 In AIM, when you're assigning a member, your Service Principal should be listed under its display name as if it were a user.

 #### Creating an Azure Key Vault-backed secret scope in databricks

-- (+2 Point: `az role assignment list --scope <keyvault id>`) Put your keyvault Id in the config file after you use IAM to give your service principal the role of a Key Vault Secret User in your keyvault.
+- __(+2 Point: `az role assignment list --scope <keyvault id>`)__ Put your keyvault Id in the config file after you use IAM to give your service principal the role of a Key Vault Secret User in your keyvault.
 One point for adding the correct keyvault to the config file, and one point for giving the application service principal the correct role.

-- (+2 Points: `databricks secrets list-scopes`).
-Go to https://<databricks-instance>/#secrets/createScope.
+- __(+2 Points: `databricks secrets list-scopes`)__ Go to https://<databricks-instance>/#secrets/createScope.
 Enter the name of the secret scope (anything you want), select manage principal for all workspace users, the DNS name of your keyvault, and the Resource ID of your keyvault.
 You get a point if you can create a scope, and another point if it has a type of Azure Keyvault.
 I think of this as databricks "borrowing" the security afforded by Azure keyvaults.

 #### Checking that your databricks account can get access to the key-vault secrets.